Remote-Code-Execution

 CVE-2021-44228 — Log4Shell Remote Code Execution in Apache Log4j

-CVE-2021-44228 (Log4Shell) is a critical remote code execution vulnerability in Apache Log4j 2 that enabled unauthenticated attackers to execute arbitrary code via JNDI lookups.
-This record provides verified technical analysis, exploitation context, impact assessment, and defensive guidance.
+In-depth technical analysis of CVE-2021-44228 (Log4Shell), the critical remote code execution vulnerability affecting Apache Log4j that enabled attackers to execute arbitrary code through JNDI lookups.